 - Expanded La Voz’s Latino leadership engagement efforts across Oregon’s North Coast to include Seaside and Warrenton.

-- Led the City of Astoria to pass an inclusivity resolution.
+- Led the City of Astoria and City of Seaside to pass inclusivity resolutions.

 - Hosted first La Cima Latino Youth Leadership Camp.